 7.2.6 Number of Peaks

-Number of peaks of the FFT signal used for evaluation in thickness measurement.
+Number of peaks of the FFT signal used for evaluation in distance and thickness measurement.
 The number of peaks can be selected in the Settings > Data recording > Number of peaks menu.

-This function is possible for the following system:
+This function is possible for the following systems: